 I know what you are thinking, seriously a Cat Cafe’?!
 Who wants to grab a coffee in a place that smells like

 day old kitty litter and cat urine!
 That is not the case my friends.
 While slightly hokey this place is a must stop on any cat lovers itinerary.
-Not only are some proceeds going to support your furry feline friends, you can adopt some of the cats as well.
+Not only are some proceeds going to support your furry feline friends, but you can also adopt some of the cats as well.

 Please note that the cafe does not stink.
 However, if you have cat allergies stock up on the Zyrtec before entering.
-Otherwise you will look like Will Smith in Hitched.
+Otherwise, you will look like Will Smith in Hitched.
 Be sure to pick yourself up some amazing cat ears…you should never leave home without them!

 Learn the Two Step at the Broken Spoke

-They do offer quick lessons on how to do the two step
+They do offer quick lessons on how to do the two-step

 and other line dances, which we accidentally missed.
-We did managed to muddle our way through a few songs, but onlookers judged us privately.
+We did manage to muddle our way through a few songs, but onlookers judged us privately.
 Yeah, yeah…we are from Ohio…all I know is the electric slide and the cupid shuffle.
 They do have dinner and drinks here for those interested.
 They even offer a pregger punch for those not looking to partake, which was pretty darn good.
-To cap off our evening we two stepped right into Torchy Taco’s, because hey, dancing and being pregnant works up an appetite!
+To cap off our evening we two-stepped right into Torchy Taco’s, because hey, dancing and being pregnant works up an appetite!

 Word of advice: If you are looking for a really unique and beautiful place to stay go to the Driskill Hotel.
-It can be hella expensive so if your budget doesn’t allow for it stop in at the bar.
+It can be hella expensive so if your budget doesn’t allow for it, stop in at the bar.
 Walk around and enjoy the grandeur of this historic hotel.

 Most of all, remember no matter what you do in Austin have fun and stay curious!!